MintyTrebor/QRPlay/README.md

 Project took about a day to complete and cost ~£25, which includes enough self laminating pouches for 100 QR Code Game Cards.

 Need soldering skills, and a working Arduino-IDE software.

+Repo still WIP - Build instructions etc soon